awsdocs/elb-gateway-load-balancers-user-guide/doc_source/quotas-limits.md

 | Targets per Availability Zone per GENEVE target group | 300 | No |
 | Targets per Availability Zone per Gateway Load Balancer | 300 | No |
 | Targets per Gateway Load Balancer | 300 | No |

+**Bandwidth**
+By default, each VPC endpoint can support a bandwidth of up to 10 Gbps per Availability Zone and automatically scales up to 100 Gbps\.
+If your application needs higher throughput, contact AWS support\.